 The Connected Coast project plans to place subsea fibre-optic cable, stretching from Prince Rupert south to Vancouver, then around Vancouver Island.
 In total, it is estimated that the project has the potential to benefit 175,000 British Columbians, living in 90,000 households.

 The impact of the project and the opportunities it will provide to these communities will be enormous.
-Access to reliable high-speed internet and cell phone service means that residents will be able to access online learning and health services, emergency notifications, news and participate in online discussions and sharing.
+Access to reliable high-speed internet means that residents will be able to access online learning and health services, emergency notifications, news and participate in online discussions and sharing.
 It will also open new economic development opportunities for residents who will be able to work remotely and participate on e-commerce and online business development.

 The Project Partners